John Taylor (rugby union, born 1945): Apartheid

 He was notable for the stand he took against apartheid after visiting South Africa in 1968, after being selected for the 1968 British Lions tour to South Africa.
 Taylor was invited on the subsequent 1974 Lions tour to that country but made it clear he would follow his conscience and he refused to tour.
 He also refused to play against the South Africans during their 1969-1970 Tour of Britain and Ireland.
 It was Taylor's refusal to face the South Africans for Wales in 1970 that cost him a place with the Barbarians.
 After Mervyn Davies fell ill before the classic 1973 Barbarian encounter against the All Blacks, Taylor's name was suggested as a replacement.
 It is alleged that the club secretary for the Barbarians, Brigadier Glyn Hughes, responded negatively to the idea with the response "He's not playing.
 The man's a Communist!"

 Activities after retiring

 Since 1991, he has been the lead rugby commentator on ITV Sport, describing the World Cup final victory of England over Australia on 22 November 2003.
-He retired from ITV after the 2007 Rugby World Cup and commentated for TalkSport on the 2011 RWC in New Zealand.
+He retired from ITV after the 2007 Rugby World Cup and commentated for talkSPORT on the 2011 Rugby World Cup in New Zealand.

 Throughout the 2015 Rugby World Cup, hosted by England in September and October but also including games at Cardiff's Millennium Stadium in Wales, Taylor was the stadium announcer for matches played at Twickenham Stadium, London.
 He worked at every RWC through to 2015 and has worked on every Lions Tour since 1983.